In Greene’s district, a polarized response to her expulsion from House committees

 But Greene’s supporters in Dalton, a GOP stronghold where Trump held one of the last political rallies of his presidency, didn’t see it that way.

 In interviews, Greene’s supporters said they weren’t concerned that she would have less influence over policy without committee appointments.
-When asked about specific policy goals they hoped Greene would accomplish, they responded in general terms, describing her as a bulwark against what they fear is a nationwide drift toward the left.
+When asked about specific policy goals they hoped Greene would accomplish, they responded in general terms, describing her as a bulwark against what they say is a nationwide drift toward the left.

 Seeing Greene so frequently taking stands against “socialism” on television — even in the same media she has derided as “fake news” — gave them the sense that she was fighting for them, they said.